Online Technology Requirements for blended and online graduate education courses.

 - Students must have access to a modern computer.

-- Students must have access to Microsoft Office including Word, PowerPoint, and Excel.
+- Students are encouraged to purchase Microsoft Office including Word, PowerPoint, and Excel.
 Newman University students qualify to purchase Microsoft Office for $79.99 for Windows and Mac with discounted student pricing.
+Google Drive may be substituted for Microsoft Office - depending on the instructor's requirements.

 - Students must have access to a webcam.